One-loop matching for the twist-3 parton distribution $g_T (x)$

-with $\int d \xi \, C_{ \mmsbar} =1$.
-Again, with $m_{g} \neq 0$ if one chooses to do a DR for the $k_{\perp}$ integral in Eq.~(\ref{e:Dirac_delta}), then one finds $C_{ \mmsbar} \big |_{m_{g}} = C_{ \mmsbar} \big |_{\epsilon_{\IR}}$.
-At this point, we want to briefly comment on the dependence of the matching coefficient on the IR regulator.
-For $g_{T}(x)$ at finite $x$, the difference between results obtained from the two matching coefficients presented above is related to $g_{T,{\rm Q}}$ at $x = \infty$.
-Presently, this point is not accessible in a model-independent manner through calculations in lattice QCD.
-One might attempt to approximately determine the quasi-PDF for $x \to \infty$ in pQCD.
-If this approach is justified, then the two matching coefficients would result for $g_T(x)$ in a difference of ${\cal O}(\alpha_s^2)$, that is, beyond the accuracy of the one-loop calculation presented here and therefore negligible at this order.
-For the lattice calculations of $g_T$ in Ref.~\cite{Bhattacharya:2020cen}, we used the matching coefficient in Eq.~(\ref{e:MMSbar_gT_DR_matching}) obtained with DR for the IR divergences.
+We point out that the $\delta(x)$ zero-mode contribution in Eq.~(\ref{e:MMSbar_gT_matching}) is related to $g_{T,{\rm Q}}$ at $x = \infty$.
+Presently, this point is not accessible in a model-independent manner through calculations in lattice QCD, but one might attempt to approximately determine the quasi-PDF for $x \to \infty$ in pQCD.
 Note also that partonic calculations of the type presented here are more complicated when using nonzero parton masses (especially a nonzero quark mass).
 This applies even more so when trying to extend the matching calculation to two loops.